Got a question about travel insurance and our Cover-More plans? See below for details.

 In order to reduce any delays, please send all the documentation mentioned in the Online Claims portal for your type of claim.
 If you cannot provide something, please explain this clearly on your claim form.

 Our policies have specific item limits that apply to any type of luggage claim.
 While you can claim up to the Luggage section limit for multiple items that have been lost, stolen or damaged, each individual, pair or set of items (such as a set of golf clubs vs. each individual club) will have a limit as well.
 This amount varies between items and policies so you should check the PDS for your policy to find out the exact limits that apply to your items.

 Cover-More products do not offer a new for old policy in relation to luggage items.
 Where applicable, we will deduct reasonable depreciation from any item we compensate you for or from any item we replace through our approved suppliers.

 If you have any questions about how the amounts have been calculated, please contact our office directly.

-If a Transport Provider overseas delays all your checked luggage for more than 24 hours, there is a provision to claim for the purchase of essential items of clothing and toiletries.
-The type of policy you have will determine the limit that you can claim under this provision, so please make sure you have read and understood the PDS for your policy.
+If a Transport Provider overseas delays all pieces of your checked luggage for more than 24 hours, there may be provision to claim for the purchase of essential items of clothing and toiletries.
+Make sure you keep all receipts for the essential items you purchase.
+You must also get a written report from the transport provider confirming the delay and how long it was for.

 Sometimes the size of a claim or the difficulties in gathering information can mean that we might use an investigator who can gather information more quickly and accurately.
 This will speed up the processing time of your claim and make sure that we have considered all factors before making a decision.